Our Team

 Deputy Director – Conference of Defence Associations

-Varner also served as a Faculty member with the American Military University from 2001 to 2009 and again from 2015 to 2019 specializing in teaching homeland security and intelligence studies.
-He is also a Fellow of the Inter-University Seminar on Armed Forces and Society, Royal Society of Arts, Royal Asiatic Society of the United Kingdom and Northern Ireland, member of the International Institute of Strategic Studies and Royal United Services Institute of Defence Studies.
-Joe is also a past Senior Research Fellow of the Canadian Institute of Strategic Studies, Research Fellow of the Conference of Defence Associations Institute, the Naval Officers’ Association of Canada and has also been published by the MacDonald-Laurier Institute, Mackenzie Institute, Institute for Security and Development Policy and the Heritage Foundation.
+Varner also served as a faculty member with the American Military University from 2002 to 2009 and again from 2015 to 2019 specializing in teaching homeland security and intelligence studies.
+He is also a Senior Fellow of the Macdonald-Laurier Institute, Fellow of the Royal Society of Arts, Royal Asiatic Society of the United Kingdom and Northern Ireland, and a member of the International Institute of Strategic Studies.

 joe@cdainstitute.ca